uwescience/python-seminar-2015/index.md

 more informal weekly seminar.

 Please see the [Bootcamp Information]({{ "bootcamp" | prepend: site.baseurl }}) and [Seminar Information]({{ "seminar" | prepend: site.baseurl }}) pages.

+## Who is this For?

+This is intended for first and second-year graduate students at the University of Washington, though anyone from the University community is welcome.
+The bootcamp will assume that attendees have some background in writing code (i.e. have written functions and loops in some language).

 ## Sponsors